(www.improvingmedicalstatistics.com)

 email@improvingmedicalstatistics.com

-In addition, new cases from the medical literature of statistical misadventures and comments suggesting improvement are being collected for 2022.
+In addition, new cases from the medical literature of statistical misadventures and comments suggesting improvement are being collected.
 Some of those cases may be subsequently posted on this website.
 Please send suggestions to the

 above email address.